micha-lmxt/svelte-wired-types/README.md

 import "svelte-wired-types";
 ```

-Now you should have see type information for wired-elements component, eg. when you hover over wired-button:
+Now you should have see type information in vs code for wired-elements components, eg. when you hover over wired-button:
 ```javascript
  //App.svelte
  <script lang="ts">